Directors Board – including Chief Executive Officer

 Eileen Patching (Chair of Board)

+Sean Tobin is currently Executive Headteacher and CEO of Berlesduna Trust.
+He has been a primary school headteacher for the last 13 years of three different primary schools.
+All schools under his leadership have improved outcomes for pupils.
 After starting a teaching career and an early headship in challenging schools in Barking and Dagenham and Newham Sean relocated with his family to Basildon after securing a second Headship at Merrylands Primary School.
 After achieving NPQH he qualified as a School Improvement Partner and also further developed his skills through training others.
-He has been the assessment lead for the Basildon District, providing training for new deputies as well as NQTs and now leads the Deputy Headteacher network in Basildon.
 The role as a SIP in Mid Essex West gave him a taste of the impact that supporting challenging schools can have.
 In 2013 he was seconded for 2 days a week as a Standards and Excellence Commissioner for Essex.
-He has been at Merrylands for over 9 years, achieving a Good rating for the school in June 2013.
-In the summer of 2014 he was approached by the BEP Panel to lead The Willows Primary School (which according to data, leadership and quality of teaching would have received an inadequate rating if it had been inspected).
-Sean led The Willows through a successful OFSTED in December 2015.
-He is a founding member of the Basildon Excellence Panel and is now a Trustee of the Basildon Excellence Partnership.
+Sean led The Willows through its first ever Good OFSTED grading in December 2015.
+He is a founding member of the Basildon Excellence Panel and is currently the Executive Trustee of the Basildon Education Partnership.
+As Executive Headteacher his intention is to support the substantive Headteachers in their role, assist in the development of staff across the schools and identify ways in which the Trust can facilitate, provide and develop school improvement.
+He is responsible for the day to day operation of the Trust and is accountable to the Directors.

 For the past 30 years Steve has worked in, one capacity or another, with business rates.
 He has progressed from a clerical position to Associate Partner in a West End property firm.
 His roles have been varied but during his career he has: